Date and time settings

 Font size - Select the size of text and icons on the display.

-Welcome note / logo - Set a note or image to be displayed when you switch on the device.
+Welcome note / logo - Select whether you want to display a note or image when you switch on the device.

 Light time-out - Set how long the light stays on when you stop using the device.

-Press and hold the call key in the home screen, and say a command.
+To use enhanced voice commands, press and hold the call key in the home screen, and speak a voice command.
 The voice command is the name of the application or profile displayed in the list.